cconsta1/christmas-scene/readme.md

   - **main.js**: Entry point of the application.
 It creates an instance of the `App` class.
   - **index.html**: HTML file that includes the canvas element for rendering the scene.
   - **style.css**: CSS file for styling the HTML elements.
   - **script.js**: Additional JavaScript file for any custom scripts.
-This is a quick stripped version of the project used for experimentation (basically it's spaghetti code).
+This is a quick stripped version of the project used for experimentation.
   - **Train.js**: Class for loading and animating the train model.
   - **Floor.js**: Class for creating the floor platform with a snow shader.
   - **Lights.js**: Class for adding lights to the scene.
   - **Particles.js**: Class for creating snow particles.
   - **ChristmasTree.js**: Class for creating the interactive Christmas tree.
   - **Text.js**: Class for displaying festive text.
-  - **AnimatedLights.js**: Class for animating lights around the Christmas tree.
   - **Skybox.js**: Class for creating the skybox with a gradient shader.
   - **SkyboxShader.js**: Shader for the skybox gradient effect.
   - **SnowShader.js**: Shader for the snow effect on the floor.